Akuli/asda/docs/syntax.md

 means that all newlines and indentation characters are ignored.

 The space-ignoring mode is turned off by default.
-It gets turned **on** whenever an opening paren occurs, and the state before the opening paren is restored whenever a closing paren occurs.
+It gets turned **on** whenever an opening paren occurs, and the mode before the opening paren is restored whenever a closing paren occurs.
 Here "opening paren" means one of the tokens `(`, `[` and `{`, and you can guess what a "closing paren" is.